Bull spread

-In options trading, a bull spread is a bullish, vertical spread options strategy that is designed to profit from a moderate rise in the price of the underlying security.
+In options trading, a bull spread is a vertical spread options strategy that is designed to profit from a moderate rise in the price of the underlying security.

 Because of put–call parity, a bull spread can be constructed using either put options or call options.
 If constructed using calls, it is a bull call spread (alternatively call debit spread).
 If constructed using puts, it is a bull put spread (alternatively put credit spread).

 Bull call spread

 A bull call spread is constructed by buying a call option with a lower strike price (K), and selling another call option with a higher strike price.